QuentinRa/blog.quentinra.dev/proj/tests/index.md

   * if a text is too long, is the UI going wild?
   * is a feature disabled/not available on a browser?
   * is a feature required by a browser? ([polyfill](https://polyfill.io/v3/) might help)
-  * **I think** you should make sure your app is working perfectly inside ONE browser or inside ONE platform before targeting many of them
+  * **I think** you should make sure your app is working perfectly inside ONE browser or ONE platform before targeting many of them
 * other checks
   * test printing a page, is this what you expected?
   * don't forget to test error messages

 You might as well use logs and check if the logs are what you expected according to the user story.

-**edit 28/08/2021**: I found the website [Chromatic](https://www.chromatic.com/) which seems to provide free tool to test your UI.
+**edit 28/08/2021**: I found the website [Chromatic](https://www.chromatic.com/) which seems to provide a free tool to test your UI.
 I haven't tested yet.
 Same for [katalon](https://www.katalon.com/).

 <hr class="sl">